Cricket: Black Caps cling on for stunning draw against India in first test - NZ Herald

 Tom Latham laid the plan, Will Somerville cased the scene, Rachin Ravindra stole the plaudits and Ajaz Patel was his getaway companion into the hazy night as the Black Caps stole a draw right from under the nose of the Indian fielders.

-With just one wicket remaining, Ravindra completed a most memorable debut by steering the Black Caps to safety, with he and Patel blocking out 52 balls in a phenomenal rearguard to deny India, and save the Black Caps from defeat.
+With just one wicket remaining on the final day of the first test, Ravindra completed a most memorable debut by steering the Black Caps to safety, with he and No 11 Patel batting for 29 minutes and blocking out 52 balls in a phenomenal rearguard to deny India, and save the Black Caps from defeat.

 Never have New Zealand's spinners contributed so little with the ball but so much with the bat.

-Over after over, Ravindra and Patel saw off the world's best spin bowlers, blocking, prodding and edging their way through another six balls, then anxiously waiting as umpire Nitin Menon checked the fading light via his light metre.
+Over after over, Ravindra and Patel saw off the world's best spin bowlers, blocking, prodding and edging their way through another six balls, then anxiously waiting as umpire Nitin Menon checked the fading light via his light metre to rule if the test would end early due to bad light.

 Over after over, Menon came back with unwanted news – the test continues.
 The sun even cruelly decided to pop back out from behind the clouds to extend the test further – only aiding to darken the Black Caps' chances.

-Finally, after Patel strode forward and firmly blocked a ball back to bowler Ravindra Jadeja, Menon checked his instrument, and delivered news that made the Black Caps beam, and India sigh in exasperation.
+Finally, with under 10 minutes left in the test, Patel strode forward and firmly blocked a ball back to bowler Ravindra Jadeja, Menon checked his instrument, and delivered news that made the Black Caps beam, and India sigh in exasperation.

 The game was over, everyone shook hands, and we were …. right back where we began the series, at 0-0.